cdb84/dns-update-godaddy/README.md

 # dns-update-godaddy
-A dynamic DNS updater for the GoDaddy API
+A dynamic DNS updater and creator for the GoDaddy API

 ## update-godaddy.sh
 You will need to incorporate your API key into this script in order for it to work properly.
 This spot is denoted by <API_KEY>.
 Insert your key and secret like so: key:secret